 SAMS, an active mirror alignment system with edge sensors, was installed on the primary mirror in April 2016.
 SALT image quality drastically improved and most notably is stable during the night, making all modes of observations more efficient.
-RSS optics are cleaned every 18-24 months; the most recent service was performed in March 2018.
-All instruments and the telescope are close to their nominal expected efficiencies for 2019-2.
-A 6-week shutdown period was carried out in March/early April 2018 to install a new and more efficient RSS guider, which is still being commissioned, though this does not affect the Phase-1 from the PI perspective.
+RSS optics are cleaned every 18-24 months; the most recent service was performed in March 2018, and another service is planned for February 2020.
+All instruments and the telescope are close to their nominal expected efficiencies for 2020-1.